OpenBSD security features: Cryptography and randomization

 One of the goals of the OpenBSD project is the integration of facilities and software for strong cryptography into the core operating system.
 To this end, a number of low-level features are provided, including a source of strong pseudo random numbers; built-in cryptographic hash functions and transforms; and support for cryptographic hardware (OpenBSD Cryptographic Framework).
 These abilities are used throughout OpenBSD, including the bcrypt password-hashing algorithm derived from Bruce Schneier's Blowfish block cipher, which takes advantage of the CPU-intensive Blowfish key schedule, making brute-force attacks less practical.

-To protect sensitive information such as passwords from leaking on to disk, where they can persist for many years, OpenBSD supports encryption of the swap partition.
-The swap space is split up into many small regions that are each assigned their own encryption key: as soon as the data in a region is no longer required, OpenBSD securely deletes it by discarding the encryption key.
-This feature is enabled by default in OpenBSD 3.8 and later.
+In OpenBSD 5.3, support for full disk encryption was introduced, but enabling it during the installation of OpenBSD had required manual intervention from the user by exiting the installer and entering some commands.
+Starting from OpenBSD 7.3, the installer supports enabling full disk encryption using a guided procedure, not requiring manual intervention anymore.